tommaso-bertola/computer-vision-and-robotics/readme.md

 # Computer Vision and Robotics

+A mostly Python code for a LEGO Mindstorm robot capable of exploring an unknown track made of Aruco markers, computing the most efficient path and running the whole trajectory in the shortest time possible.

-## Group project for the course at the university of Goettingen, Germany during winter semester 2023/24
+The project was developed for the course Computer Vision and Robotics at the University of Goettingen, Germany, during the Erasmus winter semester 2023/24

-## Tommaso Bertola, Roberto Togni & Marco Martinico
+The collaborators to the project are @tommasobertola @rtogni00 and @marcomartinico